openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 ~~~
 Figure: Self-Issued OP Protocol Flow

-# Cross-Device SIOP {#cross-device-siop}
+# Cross-Device Self-Issued OP {#cross-device-siop}

 There are two models of Self-Issued OP flows:

 * Same-Device Self-Issued OP model: Self-Issued OP is on the same device on which the End-User’s user interactions are occurring.
 The RP might be a Web site on a different machine and use the same-device Self-Issued OP flow for authentication.
 * Cross-device Self-Issued OP model: Self-Issued OP is on the different device on which the End-User’s user interactions are occurring.

-This section outlines how SIOP is used in cross-device scenarios, and its differences with the same device model.
-In contrast to same-device scenarios, neither RP nor SIOP can communicate to each other via HTTP redirects through a user agent.
+This section outlines how Self-Issued OP is used in cross-device scenarios, and its differences with the same device model.
+In contrast to same-device scenarios, neither RP nor Self-Issued OP can communicate to each other via HTTP redirects through a user agent.
 The flow is therefore modified as follows:

-1. The RP prepares a SIOP request and renders it as a QR code.
+1. The RP prepares a Self-Issued OP request and renders it as a QR code.
 1. The user scans the QR code with her smartphone's camera app.
-1. The standard mechanisms for invoking the SIOP are used on the smartphone (based on the `openid:` custom scheme).
+1. The standard mechanisms for invoking the Self-Issued OP are used on the smartphone (based on the `openid:` custom scheme).
-1. The SIOP processes the authentication request.
+1. The Self-Issued OP processes the authentication request.
-1. Upon completion of the authentication request, the SIOP directly sends a HTTP POST request with the authentication response to an endpoint exposed by the RP.
+1. Upon completion of the authentication request, the Self-Issued OP directly sends a HTTP POST request with the authentication response to an endpoint exposed by the RP.

-The request in Step 5 is not a form post request where the SIOP would respond to a user agent with a form, which automatically triggers a POST request to the RP.
-The SIOP sends this request directly to the RP's endpoint.
+The request in Step 5 is not a form post request where the Self-Issued OP would respond to a user agent with a form, which automatically triggers a POST request to the RP.
+The Self-Issued OP sends this request directly to the RP's endpoint.

 # Discovery and Registration